Can Salt Damage Concrete? Understanding the Effects and Solutions

 Can I use regular household salt for de-icing my concrete surfaces?

-No—opt for less harmful alternatives like calcium magnesium acetate or potassium acetate instead.
+It’s better to choose less harmful options like calcium magnesium acetate or potassium acetate instead.

 What should I do if I notice cracks in my concrete after salt exposure?

-Yes, if you notice cracks, address them immediately with a suitable repair material to prevent further damage.
+Noticing cracks means it’s important to address them right away with a suitable repair material to stop further damage.

 How often should I apply sealant to my concrete surfaces?